-Gynecologic Conditions in Omaha, NE
+Gynecologic Care in Omaha, NE

-Common Gynecologic Symptoms
+Common Gynecologic Concerns

 The most common gynecologic symptoms are pain and excessive or irregular menstrual bleeding.
 Specifically documenting your symptoms prior to your appointment will help your doctor diagnose your condition.
 Our physicians provide gynecological care to women who suffer from gynecologic conditions such as abnormal bleeding and pelvic pain.
 We provide treatment for women in and around Omaha, Nebraska.

 Describing your pain on a simple 0-10 point scale can help your doctor identify the condition.
 Additionally, descriptions of pain such as the following can indicate different conditions:

 - Abdominal tenderness or cramps

 Since monthly menstrual bleeding differs for each woman, it is important to let your doctor know what is normal for you including how long it lasts and how heavy it is.
 Bleeding patterns can vary with childbirth, age and medication and may be indicative of specific conditions.
 These patterns can include:

 - Periods that are more frequent than every 21 days or are more than 35 days apart

 - Spotting or bleeding between periods or after menopause